DavidJ0707/fore-fathers-public/README.md

 - Player profiles with performance stats
 - Dashboard with league standings
 - Match detail pages with team breakdowns
-- 🗄Fully connected backend with MongoDB
+- Fully connected backend with MongoDB

 ---